xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ## 8K-MPA-18Z1D
 This MPA is similar to 8K-MPA-16Z2D but it has 18x SFP56 low speed ports which supports 1GbE, 10GbE, 25GbE & 50GbE and 1x QSFPDD high speed connectivity which can support one 100GbE or 400GbE optics.
+All ports supports inline MACSec and Class C timing.

 Default port speed of low speed ports (Ports 0 - 7 & 9 - 18) is 50GbE and 400GbE for high speed port(Port 8)